lblod/lpdc-management-service/test/data-integrity-validation/specific-data-issues-for-concept-snapshot-to-fix-from-production-data.md

-# case 1: some concept snapshots websites have the a title with the same language (2 times nl, 2 times en)  (not solved)
+# case 1: some concept snapshots websites have a title with the same language (2 times nl, 2 times en)  (not solved)

 ![case1.png](img%2Fcase1.png)